 From honey to mead

-On a rainy Saturday afternoon in June, Ed Schweiger can be found in a metal outbuilding on his family’s farm, using an electric heated knife to scrape beeswax from hive partitions into a rectangular metal tub.
+On a rainy Saturday afternoon in June, Ed Schweiger could be found in a metal outbuilding on his family’s farm, using an electric-heated knife to scrape beeswax from hive partitions into a rectangular metal tub.

 From there, the wax will travel into a large vat, where spinning motion will extract the honey.